mulesoft-labs/exchange-documentation-samples/mule-app-with-docs-and-tags/README.md

 # Mule application

-This project demonstrates how to publish a simple Mule application to Exchange using the Exchange Maven Facade API version 3.
+This project demonstrates how to publish a simple Mule application to Exchange modifying asset mutable data while processing the asset.
+Such as categories, custom fields, tags, and documentation.
+The output should be a new asset created with the information used to describe them in the same request.

 ## Publish to Exchange